foospidy/HoneyPy/plugins/DnsUdp/readme.txt

 #### Description
-Answers dns queries with a randome ip address.
+Answers dns queries with a random ip address.
 For cname queries it is a static response.

 #### Dependencies
 This plugin requires dnslib.